 1. What kinds of General Corporate matters does the National Company Law Tribunal deal with?

-NCLT resolves civil corporate disputes including but not limited to Class Action Suits, Share Transfer Disputes, Oppression and Mismanagement, Reopening of Accounts, Revision of Financial Statements, Deregistration of Companies, Voluntary Liquidation and Public to Private Conversions.
+NCLT addresses civil corporate disputes, covering but not limited to Class Action Suits, Share Transfer Disputes, Oppression and Mismanagement, Reopening of Accounts, Review of Financial Records, Company Deregistration, Voluntary Liquidation and Conversions from Public to Private.